delpinolisette/victory-garden/README.md

 Database:
 1. SQLite 3

-2.
+TODO: finish writing documentation :)

-TODO: finish writing documentation: work on making this RVM so no one has to install anything lol
+- work on constructing a ruby virtual environment.

 https://guides.rubyonrails.org/getting_started.htmlr
 This README would normally document whatever steps are necessary to get the